Steinzu/currentPrimes/README.md

 # Warframe Relic Data Extractor

-This JS programs extracts the current prime rotation from the official loot tables and formats them in a readable markdown file.
+This JS program extracts the current prime rotation from the official loot tables and formats them in a readable markdown file.

 ## Requirements